The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Discussion

-In case of thermal Comptonization model, the soft excess in 0.35--2.50 keV energy range was modeled by the Comptonization of disc photons in an optically thick cold thermal corona.
-The characteristic photon temperature from the accretion disk was held fixed at 30 eV which is the typical inner disc temperature for an accretion disc around a black hole of mass 10$^{7.5}$M$_{\odot}$.
-The fitted value of the corona temperature was found to be 0.187$_{-0.008}^{+0.009}$ keV.
-The optical depth of the corona was fixed at 52.
-The fitting of the power-law component yielded a hard power-law with spectral index 1.48$\pm$0.03.
-This hard power-law component can be modeled by invoking a hot corona with moderate optical depth ($\tau\,\sim\,1$).
+Due to the uncertainties in the understanding of the soft excess in the X-ray spectrum of NLS1, we considered four different models to fit the EPIC-PN and MOS spectra of \pmn and studied the viability of those models.
+Two models, namely direct emission from the disc and optically thick thermal Comptonisation, assume a thermal origin of the soft excess whereas the other two models, smeared wind absorption and ionised reflection, invoke an atomic origin of the soft excess.
+The multicolor disc blackbody models gave inner disc temperature higher than expected for a Shakura-Sunyave disc \citep{ss73} around a black hole of mass $\sim$ 10$^7$M$_\odot$.
+This makes the direct disc emission model less viable as an explanation for the soft excess.
+In the case of the thermal Comptonization model, the soft excess in the 0.3--2.5 keV energy range was modeled by the Comptonization of disc photons in an optically thick cold thermal corona.
+The characteristic photon temperature from the accretion disk was held fixed at 30 eV which is the typical inner disc temperature for an accretion disc around a black hole of mass 10$^{7}$M$_{\odot}$.
+The fitted value of the corona temperature was found to be 0.71 keV for the spherical geometry and 0.65 for the disc geometry.
+The optical depth of the corona came as 17.12 for spherical and 8.6 for disc geometries.
+The fitting of the power-law component yielded a hard power-law with photon index 1.37 for both the geometries.
+This hard power-law component can be modeled by invoking a hot corona with moderate optical depth ($\tau\,\lesssim\,1$).
 Such two corona scenarios were discussed in the literature in the context of explaining the X-ray spectra of Seyfert~1 galaxies \citep{zd+96, ma+98, dew+07, la+97}.
-The seed photons for the cold optically thick corona are possibly the photons from the accretion disc while the seed photons for the hot corona can be from the accretion disc \emph{or} photons of the soft excess from the optically thick corona.
-To distinguish the possible origin of the seed photons in the hot corona, we studied the cross-correlation between the soft excess and power-law flux.
-It was found that there was no correlation between the two energy bands.
-If the soft excess photons served as the seed photons in the hot corona then there must be a correlation between the bands.
-Therefore, it was most likely that the disc photons of temperature 30 eV served as the seed photons in the Comptonizing hot corona and the power-law component was produced in this part of the corona only by the process of thermal Comptonization.
-The main problem of using this model as it was done in case of soft excess using the spectral model {\sc Comptt} was that the observed spectrum with \xmm~ extends up to 10 keV only.
-It is to noted that the observed spectrum does not show any cut-off at this energy.
-Due to the absence of any cut-off the temperature of the corona which determines the cut-off in the photon spectrum could not be constrained.
-The observation of the source in hard X-rays may reveal the thermal cut-off if the power-law was indeed produced by the thermal Comptonization.
-The X-ray flux obtained in the 0.35--10.0 keV energy range was $4.05\times10^{-12}$ ergs cm$^{-2}$ s$^{-1}$.
-This led to a luminosity $\sim3\times10^{45}$ erg s$^{-1}$ which, for a BH mass $\sim10^{7.5}M_{\odot}$, is $0.6L_{Edd}$.
+The seed photons for the cold optically thick corona are possibly the photons from the accretion disc while the seed photons for the hot corona can be either from the accretion disc or the photons of the soft excess from the optically thick corona or from both.
+To distinguish the possible origin of the seed photons for the hot corona, we studied the flux-flux correlation between the soft excess and power-law flux.
+The flux-flux distribution does not show any correlation between the two energy bands (Figure \ref{fig6}).
+If the soft excess photons served as the seed photons for the hot corona, there should have been a correlation between these bands.
+Therefore, it is most likely that the disc photons of temperature 30 eV served as the seed photons for the hot optically thin corona.
+As the observed spectrum does not show any cut-off within the observed energy band, the temperature of the electrons in the hot corona, which determines the cut-off in the photon spectrum, can not be constrained.
+Therefore, the future observations of the source with NuSTAR \citep{har+13} and Astro-H\footnote{http://astro-h.isas.jaxa.jp/} in hard X-rays may be required to reveal such a cut-off, if the power-law was indeed produced by the thermal Comptonization.
+High energy observations would also help constrain the reflection interpretation.